Content Marketing is really important…

 If you look through the emails or newsletters that you have sent to subscribers some will be out of date.
 Other emails will still be timely.
 The best ones will be timeless or ‘evergreen’.
 If you look through your emails, notes, reports or anything that has not been published online ask yourself whether this work could be re-purposed.

 If you don’t have a subscriber list yet, then look through emails that you have sent to colleagues, customers or suppliers.
-You will find that lots of these can be tweaked and changed into blog posts or articles.
-Make sure you change names or specifics, or ask permission from other collaborators if you want to use these details.
+You’ll find that lots of these can be tweaked and changed into blog posts or articles.
+Make sure you change names or specifics or ask permission from other collaborators if you want to use these details.

 Anything that might be clickable, linkable or helpful can be re-jigged into a blog post, report, ebook, or infographic.
 This means that the work you have done in the past can be recycled and additional value can be garnered from it.
 Use things that are as helpful as possible without letting out trade secrets or any ‘secret sauce’ from your in-person presentations.